Three Proofs in Generative Animation

 The director must create pressure where the medium provides none.
 The True Line Cut is the most extreme expression of this principle: a single forward pass, no retroactive replacements, the film recording its own becoming.
 The principle scales from the radical austerity of the True Line to the conventional discipline of locking a scene and moving on.
 Without manufactured scarcity, generative animation produces only vapor.

 The third principle is that accident is imperative but must be controlled.
 The strong director catches lightning in a bottle.
-The weak director either eliminates all accident and sterilizes the image, or lets accident take over and mistakes noise for invention.
-The skill is discrimination: knowing which accident reveals the film’s hidden life and which reveals the machine’s emptiness.
+The weak director either eliminates all accident and sterilizes the image.
+The skill is to know which accident reveals the film’s hidden life and which reveals the machine’s emptiness.

-The fourth principle is that the unit of craft has migrated from execution to conception.
-The idea is now the primary material.
+The fourth principle is that the idea is now the primary material.
 In older animation systems, a weak concept could be partially rescued by virtuosic execution.
-Generative animation strips that shield away.
+Generative animation strips the shield of aesthetics.
 Narrative emptiness gets exposed with unusual cruelty because the machine can generate beauty, motion, design variation, and atmosphere in such quantity that the emptiness at the center has nowhere to hide.
 The film must survive on what it is, not on the visible cost of its production.

 The fifth principle is that the director’s authority concentrates rather than diminishes as variables multiply.
 The mind is now the central form of authority.
 Every parameter that detaches from fixed form requires a stronger governing vision to hold the architecture together across its instantiations.
 The director of a parametric film does not make one film, he or she becomes a systems architect.
 The director defines the space within which a family of films can exist.

-The sixth principle is that the edit is the film.
+The sixth principle is the edit is the film.
 More than in any prior branch, generative animation lives and dies in the edit.
 The generated material arrives as a field of possibility that must be selected and curated aggressively using Speed of the Mind and True Line Cut principles.
+Agentic collaboration becomes a necessity to control the newer, more sophisticated systems.

 The film does not exist until the director selects, sequences, and stabilizes that material into a rhythm.
 Anyone can step in and make their own version of the film.